-In my opinion, this is not the ideal solution.
+In my opinion, this third solution is not ideal.
 Not only does it take up a power outlet in your home, but it also not great to have a long wire go down your wall.
-Finally, if you don’t have an outlet near your thermostat location this solution doesn’t work.
+If you don’t have an outlet near your thermostat location this solution doesn’t work.

-The Lux GEO-WH Wi-Fi Thermostat is a more simple product, yet it offers all the minimum features we expect with modern smart thermostats.
-At its lower price point (99$ as of writing this article) it is among the best cheap smart thermostats without a c wire requirement.
+The Lux GEO-WH Wi-Fi Thermostat is one of those great simple products.
+It offers all the minimum features we expect with modern smart thermostats.
+At its lower price point (99$ as of writing this article) it is among one of the best cheap smart thermostats that doesn’t require a c wire requirement.

 As is the case with many large smart thermostat manufacturers, Lux Products has its own Android and Apple app to control temperature settings and is compatible with Amazon Alexa.
-One this advantage is that the Amazon Alexa feature only functions when the thermostat is connected by C wire.
-The cause is most likely the high power requirements, which aren’t feasible when the thermostat runs on batteries.
+One disadvantage is that the Amazon Alexa feature only functions when the thermostat is connected by C wire.
+The reason for this is most likely that functions that use wireless connection require a lot of power.
+Hence, the high power requirements aren’t feasible when the thermostat runs on batteries.

 Overall, the minimalist design lower price point make this smart thermostat a very interesting option for systems that don’t have a c wire.

 The Ecobee Smart Thermostat with Voice Control is another amazing product that works without a C-wire.
 It can use as a power source both lithium batteries and an electrical outlet using a power adapter included in the box.
 Given the available power source options on this device, it is one of the most versatile smart thermostats, which should work in any new or old home.